yenjuwu/shundaogo/README.md

 3. Change the table_prefix to sd_
 4. Enable Wordpress Multisite - by adding this line of code to your wp-config.php define('MULTISITE', true);
 5. Import shundao-local.sql file
-6. Unizp the the upload.zip file into your wp-content/ folder
+6. Unizp the the upload.zip file into your wp-content/ folder.
+This file is 1gb.
+So contact Willie to get this zip file
-7. Init your local repo to https://github.com/zheng4uga/shundaogo.git
+7. Init your local repo to https://github.com/zheng4uga/shundaogo.git <br />
-    a. git init
+    1. git init
-    b. git remote add origin https://github.com/zheng4uga/shundaogo.git
+    2. git remote add origin https://github.com/zheng4uga/shundaogo.git
-    c. git remote -v
+    3. git remote -v
-    d. git reset --hard HEAD ( this function should reset your local to the HEAD where your local should be sync with git )
+    4. **git reset --hard HEAD** ( this function should reset your local to the HEAD where your local should be sync with git )